 Duo works on both Android and iOS tablets and smartphones with a preview that enables the user to determine who is calling before the call is picked up.

 There are also options for the caller to leave a video message or to make voice-only calls.

 WAZE is a GPS navigation software app that was acquired by Google in 2013 and is now a subsidiary of Google.
 It works on mobile devices, providing turn-by-turn navigation information, route details and travel times.
 While downloading location-dependent information, WAZE collects map data and other information and transmits it to the WAZE server to report accidents, traffic jams, and police speed traps.

 Google Docs is a web-based application that allows users to create and store documents online.
 The documents can be shared so other users can read and edit the documents in real time and all the users can see those edits immediately as the edits are uploaded onto the cloud-stored document.

 Google Docs users can create documents online or import their documents that were created with Microsoft Office.
 The documents can then be edited and stored online so that others can access them through their own Google accounts.

 The documents, spreadsheets, slideshows, and forms combine text with images, tables, lists, formulas, videos and more.
 Once the form has been created it can be uploaded into a user’s hard drive and stored, on their own computer.

 Google Docs is compatible with most word processor applications and presentation software.
 The documents can be published as a webpage or printed out.
 Teachers and team leaders can use the documents to share work with students or team members and then provide feedback on the work within minutes.

 Best of all, since the documents are stored online, there is no risk of total data loss as a result of a computer break-down or hacking incident.
+There are many apps like オンラインカジノ評価 which provides ultimate cloud-based security.
 Users should remember, however, that since the documents are stored online, there is no promise that they are private or secure.